Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The project proposes a multi-OS, highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as ready-to-use IPS patches for all know versions of the game.
 This hack has only one purpose: turn the blood red.
 Nothing else.

-You can consider the romhack as finished from release 1.16.
-Further release, if any, will just deal with improving workflow and documentation, not the game itself.

 ## Patching the Neo Geo MVS / AES game (patch 1.16)

 Go to the dedicated [IPS scripts folder](/Working_toolchain_MVS/IPS_scripts), get a known good dump of Sengoku 2 for [MAME](https://www.mamedev.org/), unzip, [apply the IPS patch](https://www.marcrobledo.com/RomPatcher.js/) to corresponding files (check the CRC32 just in case), zip the patched files, enjoy !